 Registration for Classes: General Instructions

 - Education Assistant Natalie Chin should be your first point of contact for all registration related questions, and only after you have thoroughly reviewed the information on this web page.
-Natalie is in the office every day, generally from 12:00 - 4:30pm, and it is best if you set up a time to meet with her or touch base over the phone or via email rather than drop in.
-She can be reached at firstname.lastname@example.org or 503-494-1158.
+It is best if you set up a time to meet with her or touch base over the phone or via email rather than drop in.
+Natalie can be reached at firstname.lastname@example.org or 503-494-1158.
 Please do not contact other staff about registration issues unless your need is extremely urgent.

 - Our Courses and Schedules page contains current course offerings and course registration numbers (CRNs).
 Any CRNs not available at the time we published our schedule will likely be found here: Graduate Studies Courses web page.